teebrooke/UCLA_Spring_2019/What_you_should_know_from_lecture/Week5_Wednesday.md

-variable# What You Should Know For Lecture: Week 5
+# What You Should Know For Lecture: Week 5

 ## Wednesday: